ghdl/ghdl/doc/using/InvokingGHDL.rst

 With some analysers, the explicit declaration has priority over the implicit declaration, and this design can be analyzed without error.
 However, this is not the rule given by the VHDL LRM, and since GHDL follows these rules, it emits an error.

-You can force GHDL to use this rule with the *-fexplicit* option (see ':ref:`GHDL:options`' for further details).
+You can force GHDL to use this rule with the *-fexplicit* option (see :ref:`GHDL:options` for further details).
 However it is easy to fix this error, by using a selected name:

 .. code-block:: VHDL